SelfMadeSystem/Respect-List/README.md

 OilFlush - decent at making clients and just has fun and is a fun guy to dick around with on servers.

-Failingclasses - Decent guy, is slowly learning java is a fat skid for potpvp <3 love you no homo sorrrrrrrrrry
+failingclasses - Decent guy is learning java and is fun to play overwatch with owns a network pretty funny guy but is fat love you <3 no homo